danbev/learning-edge-computing/README.md

 Over the recent years more and more IoT devices have been deployed and these devices are creating more an more data that we want to use in some way.
-What is currently most often the case is that these IoT devices are connected to some sort of gateway what will route the data to a cloud service for handling (analysis, processing, storing etc.).
+What is currently most often the case is that these IoT devices are connected to some sort of gateway what will route the data to a cloud service for processing (analysis, processing, storing etc.).

 The number of deployed devices is increasing every day and more and more data needs to be handled, and this is going to cause issues with bandwidth.
 There are also more devices that require lower latency from its services.
 For example, self driving cars might not have time to wait for cloud service responses, and another example is servailance cameras that generate huge amounts of data.
-These are some of the driving forces, to moving networked computing resources closer to where the data is created.
+These are some of the driving forces, to moving networked computing resources closerx to where the data is created.

 Since most IoT devices are resource constrained, like they might not have powerful processors, or be limit to battery power and therefor need to do as